Modbus-Monitor/docs/docs/products/android/advanced-guide.md

   <figcaption>Figure 10: Management options (tap any monitor point to access)</figcaption>
 </figure>

-**The Monitor Points Management Dialog** is your central command hub for modifying, configuring, and controlling individual Modbus points (registers or coils) within your list.
+**The Monitor Points Management Dialog** is your central control hub for modifying, configuring, and managing individual monitor points in your list.

 #### Accessing the Management Dialog